estuary/docs/overview-intro.rst

 An Estuary **Collection** is an append-only set of immutable *records*.
 Records are JSON documents, and each must be valid to the collection's associated JSON-Schema_.
-Schemas may impose no structure, may be rigourously specified, or fall anywhere in between.
+Schemas may impose no structure, may be rigorously specified, or fall anywhere in between.
 They may also evolve over time, though not in such a way that they invalidate records already part of the collection.

 **Collections are optimized for stream processing**.

-   Many publishers can concurrently append new records at high volumes.
+   Collections support ongoing appends of new records at high volumes.
    The current readers of a collection are notified of new records within milliseconds.

 **Historical records are regular files in cloud storage (S3)**.

-   Collections organize, index, and store records within a Hive-compatible file hierarchy implemented using only cloud storage.
-Files themselves hold record content (eg, JSON lines) with no special formatting, and can be directly read using preferrred tools and workflows -- including Map/Reduce, Spark, Snowflake, and BigQuery.
+   Collections organize, index, and store records within a file hierarchy implemented using only cloud storage.
+Data rests exclusively within buckets you own.

+   Files themselves hold record content (eg, JSON lines) with no special formatting, and can be directly read using preferred tools and work flows -- including Map/Reduce, Spark, Snowflake, and BigQuery.

 **Collections are a long-term source of truth**.